Rvjonh/Calculator/README.md

 ## Simple Calculator

-This is my calculator, which is created to practice the different tecnologies on the web, learn more about math operations, and it's a part proyect for freeCodeCamp curriculum.
+This is my calculator, which is created to practice the different tecnologies on the web, learn more about math operations and it's part of the proyects for freeCodeCamp curriculum.

 ## Live link code

-Check a demo here :  https://thirsty-bohr-b0fc26.netlify.app/
+Check a demo here :  https://rvjonh-calculator.netlify.app/

+## Development

+If you want to check the code for practice or add more features, here is a step by step guide to run a server where you can work on the code.

+1. you need installed node.js
+2. you will need npm or yard to control the dependencies
+3. you will need git
+4. You will need VS code or and text editor.

-## Deployment
+## Optional

-To deploy you need download this repository, open it and install the "create react app" through Node.js

-* This proyect uses React
-* The repository "Create React app"
-** Learn more about these tecnologies check below
-* CSS(SCSS) you can use live Live Sass Compiler v3.0.0 or above ^
-* Javascript
+  5. Open a terminal o command line interface on you machine, go to desktop or navigate where you want the folder or entire project
+  6. Execute next command: git clone https://github.com/Rvjonh/Calculator.git
+  7. I recomend install the extension live SASS code to create a CSS file through the SASS pre-processor, this for styling.

+9. and finally I use CRA (Create React App) a package where it's used REACT as framework to build all the functionalities, execute: npm i
+10. happy coding ... :P

 ## Getting Started this proyect